-Telecommunication is the transmission of sound, images and/or data by wire, radio, optical cable, electromagnetic, or other similar means.
-Telecommunications include but are not limited to, telephone, personal wireless services, microwave, and cable.
+Telecommunication is the transmission of information in the form of electronic signals of sound, images and/or data by wire, radio, optical cable, electromagnetic, or other similar means and.
+Telecommunications includes but are not limited to, telephone, personal wireless services, microwave, and cable, broadband, and fiber optic.